Plastic in Tea Bags (and all the brands that don’t contain it)

 Golden Wattle Tea (Australia)

-Loose leaf tea is a more economical choice since they are priced by weight while tea bags are priced per bag.
-You can also reuse loose leaf tea to make a second cup to cut expenses and waste.
-You can buy loose leaf tea in bulk.
+And you can buy loose leaf tea in bulk.
 This involves as little waste and plastic contamination as possible, but loose leaf tea can also be purchased in cans or boxes if bulk is not an option for you.

 There are plenty of simple ways to avoid plastic tea bags.
-One way that probably doesn’t require any new kitchen purchases on your part is to boil water on the stove top and pour it into a mug of loose leaf tea.
-If you don’t want to drink tea leaves, strain it with a stainless steel strainer or a piece of cheese cloth you can wash and reuse.
+One way that doesn’t require any new kitchen purchases is to boil water on the stove top and pour it into a mug of loose leaf tea.

 A stainless steel tea infuser eliminates plastic contamination and the need for straining.
 Pour hot water into a tea mug and steep with loose leaf tea in the infuser for 3 to 5 minutes.